MADEY-OS/Fingerprint-Scanner-Helper/README.md

 # Fingerprint Scanner Helper - FSH
 Simple app that will speed up the scanning process.
+One of the parts of my Diploma work for Bachelor of Engineering.

 ### Technology
 1. .NET 6